RBastianini/polygen-php/README.md

 the [Concrete Section](https://polygen.org/it/manuale#4.1.1_Sintassi_concreta) and following.

-There is an example grammar I have been using to test it in the tests folder, and an integration test that proves that the parser reads it without blowing up and returns something.
-Now, whether this is vaguely correct has yet to be determined.
+There is an example grammar I have been using to test it in the tests folder, and an integration test that proves that the parser reads it without blowing up and returns something that seems to have some sense.

+The static checker is implemented, I know that the infinite loop check is for sure bugged, but at least it exists.
+Also, the start symbol check does not allow to specify a custom start symbol yet.
+And no warnings are recorded, only errors.
+But hey, it's something!

+The concrete to abstract syntax conversion has been implemented, and tests have been added for all 9 steps.

+Finally, an interpreter has been written (but not tested yet).
+And it outputs more or less the expected strings, when it does not crash.

 ## The code is junk!

 I have this feeling too, but I have never written an interpreter, and I don't think the Compiler courses I've taken at the university have done a good job at teaching me how I should write one, so I'm improvising.
-If I get to the point where this thing actually works, I might want to switch to something like the [Doctrine Lexer](https://github.com/doctrine/lexer), but for now I prefer the handmade approach.

 ## Installation